2i2c-org/2i2c-org.github.io/content/blog/2025/ihdea-working-group/index.md

 ## Acknowledgements

 - NASA SMCE for providing $2k funding and AWS infrastructure
+- Shawn Polson for being the community champion leading this effort
 - The IHDEA working group for their collaborative partnership in advancing Heliophysics research infrastructure